Thinklab-SJTU/Awesome-LLM4EDA/README.md

 2. New Interaction Paradigm for Complex EDA Software Leveraging GPT
 3. From English to PCSEL: LLM helps design and optimize photonic crystal surface emitting lasers
 4. RapidGPT: Your Ultimate HDL Pair-Designer
+5. EDA Corpus: A Large Language Model Dataset for Enhanced Interaction with OpenROAD

 ## HDL and Script Generation